-It is my opinion, based on the information contained in this Financial Disclosure Report, that the reporting individual is in It is my opinion, based on the information contained in this Financial Disclosure Report, that the reporting individual is in Financial Disclosure Report, that the reporting individual is in Financial Disclosure Report, that the reporting individual is in 1 compliance with title I of the Ethics in Government Act (5 U.S.C. ann 88 101-111)
+Certification Signature of Certifying Official Date It is my opinion, based on the information contained in this Financial Disclosure Report, that the reporting individual is in compliance with title I of the Ethics in Government Act (5 U.S.C. app. §§ 101-111).